 If everything fails and the party wall dispute arises anyway, do not worry, as every problem has a solution.
 The boundary wall dispute resolution acts in two ways;

 The first way involves the hiring of an independent party wall surveyor.
-A party wall surveyor is a person who works for neither of the two parties; instead, he is impartial and solves the issue in a completely unbiased manner.
+A surveyor is a person who works for neither of the two parties; instead, he is impartial and solves the issue in a completely unbiased manner.
 He is bound to make an equitable decision based on Party Wall Acts’ clauses and not on the owner’s wishes and grants.
+A surveyor will ensure there aren’t any problems for you and the neighbouring building owner.
+Following are some of the qualities that are a must-have in a surveyor.

 - An experienced individual with a handful amount of knowledge regarding the Party wall Act.